Barcelona City Guide

 Weather and climate

-Barcelona enjoys a quintessential Mediterranean climate, characterized by mild winters and warm, sun-drenched summers.
-With over 2,500 hours of sunshine annually, the city is a year-round destination for those seeking a temperate escape.
+Barcelona enjoys a classic Mediterranean climate, characterized by mild winters and warm, sun-drenched summers.
+The city experiences over 2,500 hours of sunshine annually, making it an inviting year-round destination for those seeking a balance of sea and city life.

 Loading weather…